TheGreatDargon/clone-git/README.md

 # clone-git

-Made for cloning a git hub repository
+Made for cloning a git hub repository.
+Make sure the repository is public this will not work otherwise.

 !!So far this is only made to work on linux!!